 - Title issues.
 Research the historic ownership of the land to make sure that there aren’t any issues with the title that could jeopardize your purchase.

 Experienced Real Estate Attorneys in Maryland and Washington

 Real estate matters can be complicated, and this is particularly the case when you are dealing with issues related to land development.
-At the Law Offices of Matthew S. Evans, III, our real estate attorneys have more than 20 years of combined experience assisting clients with a variety of real estate issues.
+At the Evans Law, our real estate attorneys have more than 20 years of combined experience assisting clients with a variety of real estate issues.